Diversity, Equity & Inclusion (DEI) Hub

 Czech Republic

-Members of ČAP, the Czech insurance association, focus on a range of areas that promote D&I. There are projects to support young talent, facilitate the employment of disabled people, run training programmes for employees aged 55+ and to keep in touch with retired employees.
+Members of ČAP, the Czech insurance association, focus on a range of areas that promote DEI.
+There are projects to support young talent, facilitate the employment of disabled people, run training programmes for employees aged 55+ and to keep in touch with retired employees.

 ČAP members also focus on women, with, for example, a “Women Managers Club” or efforts to create a more balanced representation of women in management roles.
 Employers also focus on supporting employees on maternity/parental leave.
 The promotion of diversity is supported through courses for employees.